 - Comparing tastes and smells of different chemicals

 - "Scratch and sniff" tests

-- "Sip, spit, and rinse" tests where chemicals are applied to specific areas of the tongue
+- "Sip, spit, and rinse" tests where chemicals are placed on certain parts of the tongue

 How are smell and taste disorders treated?